-If you’re feeling eager to get your toddler on a bike, here are a few helpful learning tips to make the process easier:
+If you’re feeling eager to get your toddler on a bike, here are a few helpful learning tips that make the process easier:

 - Introduce the bike: You don’t have to name it — simply give a quick explanation of where your tot will be sitting and how to hold the handlebars.

-- Pedaling: If your toddler has a pedal bike, show them how the wheel moves as you move the pedal.
-Allow your child to push the pedal with their hand to get a feel for it — do this while the wheels are off the ground.
+- Pedaling: If your toddler has a pedal bike, demonstrate how the wheel moves as you move the pedal.
+Allow your child to hand push the pedal to get a feel for it — do this while the wheels are off the ground.

 - Help your child: Avoid holding onto the handlebar or seat as your tot begins to ride.
 Instead try to stay behind the bike with your hands on your child’s sides.
-This way, you can quickly grab them if they were to wobble or help them find their balance.
+This way, you can quickly grab your child mid-wobble and help your tot regain balance.